sepehrmn/sepehrmn/README.md

 Computational neuroscientist now building something cool in AI + Healthcare :)

-- 🔭 I'm currently working on improving my DevOps/MLOps skills and training generative models.
-- 💬 I'm also interested in spatial computing, healthcare, computational psychiatry, and applying AI in these areas.
+Personal interests include spatial computing, healthcare, computational psychiatry, and applying AI in these areas.

 I am passionate and energetic about what I do and always happy to work with like-minded people.
-I want to make an impact and together build a better future for humanity!

 ## Socials